lammps/lammps/doc/src/Howto_triclinic.rst

   conversion from a restricted to general triclinic system is done at the time of output.
-* The conversion of the simulation box and per-atom data from general triclinic to restriced triclinic (and vice versa) is a rotation + optional reflection from one set of coordinate axes to another.
-For orthogonal and restricted triclinic systems, the coordinate axes are the standard x,y,z axes.
-For a general triclinic system, those coordinate axes are rotated in 3d.
-The optional reflection flips the axes from right-handed to left-handed if necessary.
-The 3 rotated/reflected axes remain mutually orthogonal.
-For all 3 kinds of systems (orthogonal, restricted, general), per-atom quantities (e.g. coords, velocities) are input/output as values consistent with the corresponding coordinate axes.
+* The conversion of the simulation box and per-atom data from general triclinic to restricted triclinic (and vice versa) is a 3d rotation operation around an origin, which is the lower left corner of the simulation box.
+This means an input data file for a general triclinic system should specify all per-atom quantities consistent with the general triclinic box and its orientation relative to the standard x,y,z coordinate axes.
+For example, atom coordinates should be inside the general triclinic simulation box defined by the edge vectors **A**, **B**, **C** and its origin.
+Likewise per-atom velocities should be in directions consistent with the general triclinic box orientation.
+I.e. a velocity vector that will be in the +x direction once LAMMPS converts from a general to restricted triclinic box, should be specified in the data file in the direction of the **A** edge vector.
+See the :doc:`read_data <read_data>` doc page for info on all the per-atom vector quantities this rule affects when the data file for a general triclinic box is input.
-* Other LAMMPS commands such as the :doc:`boundary <boundary>` or :doc:`region <region>` or :doc:`velocity <velocity>` or :doc:`set
+* If commands such as :doc:`write_data <write_data>` or :doc:`dump
-  <set>` commands, operate on restricted triclinic systems even if a
+  custom <dump>` are used to output general triclinic information, it is effectively the inverse of the operation described in the preceeding bullet.
-  general triclinic system was defined initially.
-For an example, see the paragraph below the folliowing list.
+* Other LAMMPS commands such as :doc:`region <region>` or :doc:`velocity <velocity>` or :doc:`set <set>`, operate on a restricted triclinic system even if a general triclinic system was defined initially.

 This is the list of commands which have general triclinic options:

 * :doc:`create_box <create_box>` - define a general triclinic box
 * :doc:`create_atoms <create_atoms>` - add atoms to a general triclinic box
-* :doc:`lattice <lattice>` - define a custom lattice consistent with **A**, **B**, **C** edge vectors of a general triclinic box
+* :doc:`lattice <lattice>` - define a custom lattice consistent with the **A**, **B**, **C** edge vectors of a general triclinic box
 * :doc:`read_data <read_data>` - read a data file for a general triclinic system
 * :doc:`write_data <write_data>` - write a data file for a general triclinic system
 * :doc:`dump atom, dump custom <dump>` - output dump snapshots in general triclinic format
-* :doc:`dump_modify <dump_modify>` - switch a dump file between restrictied and general triclinic format
+* :doc:`dump_modify <dump_modify>` - toggle a dump file between restrictied and general triclinic format
 * :doc:`thermo_style <thermo_style>` - output the pressure tensor in
   general triclinic format
 * :doc:`thermo_modify <thermo_modify>` - toggle thermo-style output